Wit-K/ChemStudent/theory.md

 ### The Hydrogen Problem
 Since our electrolyte is mostly water, there are billions of water molecules surrounding the electrode for every one CO2 molecule.
 Water can also accept electrons to form Hydrogen gas ($$H_2$$).

 $$ 2H^+ + 2e^- \rightarrow H_2 $$

 This is called the "Hydrogen Evolution Reaction (HER)".
 It is an annoying competing reaction that wastes electricity and hinders reactions that we actually want.
+And, where does the hydrogen comes from then?
+You might wonder: if we only pump in CO2 gas, where does the Hydrogen come from?
+It comes from the water itself.

+$$ H_2O ⇌ H^+ + OH^- $$

 ### Selectivity (Faradaic Efficiency)
 We measure the efficiency using "Faradaic Efficiency (FE)".
 It represents the percentage of electrons that went into making the product you want against all the products produced (including Hydrogen).